shah-M33R/Sorting_Algorithm_Visualizer/deliverables/UserManual.md

     ```bash
     cd build
     ```
+    *Note: You can also run from the `cpp-core` root.
+If you specify an output path like `logs/data.json`, the tool will automatically create the `logs` folder for you.*
 3. Run the generator command using the following syntax:
     ```bash
     ./sortgen --algorithm [name] --size [number] --output [filename.json]